tristonplummer/Eden/README.md

 - You can report bugs as issues on Github.

 ## Acknowledgments
+* #### Steimoni
+    - For helping me out with my first prototype by providing me with a starting point in removing the encryption algorithm.

 * #### Nubness & JuuF
     - For helping me out with the many questions I had when I was first getting in to Shaiya development.